MarktW86/azure-psdocs-processing/azureservicefabricps/0/ServiceFabric/Unregister-ServiceFabricClusterPackage.md

 ```

 ## DESCRIPTION
 The **Unregister-ServiceFabricClusterPackage** cmdlet unregisters Service Fabric runtime installation version and/or cluster manifest version from the cluster.
 The versions should be unregistered from the cluster if the versions are no longer used.
-This cmdlet will fail if the version is currently being used by the cluster.
+This cmdlet will fail if the cluster is currently using the version.

 The list of all registered Service Fabric runtime installation versions registered with the cluster can be obtained by using the [Get-ServiceFabricRegisteredClusterCodeVersion](./Get-ServiceFabricRegisteredClusterCodeVersion.md) cmdlet.